wildsonbbl/gnnepcsaftcli/README.md

 **Commands**:

-- `pred`: Predict ePCSAFT parameters from SMILES...
+- `pred`: Predict PCSAFT parameters from SMILES...

 ## `pred`

-Predict ePCSAFT parameters from SMILES with a GNNePCSAFT model
+Predict PCSAFT parameters from SMILES with a GNNePCSAFT model

 **Usage**: